bmink/microarcade/README.md

 and this allows the enclosure to be extra small and lightweight.
-Additionally, having the USB socket on the enclosure go directy into the esp32's USB input allows me to easily flash new code without needing to open the enclosure or adding additional sockets.
+Additionally, having the USB socket on the enclosure go directy into the esp32's USB input allows me to easily flash new code without needing to open the enclosure or to add additional sockets.
 That said, a rechargeable battery could be added quite easily.